header logo

 Rising to the International Stage

-Ronaldinho also struggled for consistency at the international level.
-After making his youth international debut at the age of 15 in 1995, his first success came with the U-17 team at the 1997 World Cup in Egypt.
-He was called up to the senior team for the first time on 26 June 1999, and went on to win the Copa America that same year.
+He made his youth international debut at 15 in 1995, and his first success came with the U-17 team at the 1997 World Cup in Egypt.
+He earned his first senior call-up on 26 June 1999 and went on to win the Copa America that year.

 World Cup success in 2002